-• Debt instruments at fair value through other comprehensive income (FVOCI)
+Financial Assets at fair value through other comprehensive income (FVOCI)

-A 'debt instrument' is classified as at FVOCI if both of the following criteria are met:
+A 'financial assets' is classified as at FVOCI if both of the following criteria are met:

-- a) The objective of the business model is achieved both by collecting contractual cash flows and selling the financial assets, and - b) The asset's contractual cash flows represent SPPI.
+- The objective of the business model is achieved both by collecting contractual cash flows and selling the financial assets, and - b) The asset's contractual cash flows represent SPPI.

 Debt instruments included within the FVOCI category are measured initially as well as at each reporting date at fair value.
 Fair value movements are recognized in other comprehensive income (OCI).
 However, interest income, impairment losses and reversals and foreign exchange gain or loss are recognized in the statement of profit and loss.
 On derecognition of the asset, cumulative gain or loss previously recognised in other comprehensive income is reclassified from the equity to statement of profit and loss.
 Interest earned whilst holding fair value through other comprehensive income debt instrument is reported as interest income using the EIR method.
-(All amounts in ₹ Crore, unless otherwise stated)